United States • Born on October 1st

 Ravi joined Watsi on July 27th, 2015.
-Five years ago, Ravi became the 1384th member to automatically support a new Watsi patient every month.
-Since then, 4,544 more people have become monthly donors!
-Ravi's most recent donation traveled 8,500 miles to support John, a farmer with epilepsy from Kenya, to fund burn treatment.
+Eight years ago, Ravi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ravi's most recent donation traveled 8,800 miles to support Nhoeun, a 62-year-old man from Cambodia, to fund fracture repair surgery.